Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Introduction

-In this paper, we investigate rule abstraction capabilities and approaches for increasing the reasoning depth of neural models.
-We cast multi-step reasoning as a variable-horizon prediction problem on one-dimensional Cellular Automata (1dCA).
-In our experiments, Boolean local update rules are never reused between training and testing, thus, success requires genuine rule generalization rather than memorization.
-We use this controlled benchmark to quantify how diverse neural architectures and depth extension strategies cope as the reasoning horizon \(k\) increases.
-Our main \textbf{contributions} are as follows:
+In this paper, we study \emph{rule abstraction} and \emph{multi-step reasoning} in neural models using a controlled 1D Cellular Automata (1dCA) setting that prevents memorization by holding out rule sets between training and testing.
+We cast reasoning as variable-horizon prediction and quantify how architectures and depth-extension strategies cope as the look-ahead \(k\) increases.
+Our contributions are: